-- Also, the main purpose of IIS is to bridge the gap between the govt. and the public.
+- The main purpose of IIS is to bridge the gap between the govt. and the public.

-- Further, IIS comes under the Ministry of Information and broadcasting.
+- IIS comes under the Ministry of Information and broadcasting.

-- On the other hand, officers of IIS work at departments like DD, PIB, AIR, and many more.
+- Officers of IIS work at departments like DD, PIB, AIR, and many more.

 IOFS (Indian Ordnance Factories Service)